clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### Some quick points

-- single-threaded
+- Single-threaded
-- emphasise in-memory for speed
+- Emphasise in-memory for speed
+- Great for caches and shopping carts

 ---